WilsonNdiko/OrganTrack-Organ-Donation-tracking-System/README.md

 ## 🎯 **What is OrgFlow?**

-OrgFlow is an enterprise-grade organ donation tracking platform that leverages **Hedera Hashgraph** blockchain technology to create an **immutable, transparent, and fraud-resistant organ donation ecosystem**.
-Built for hospitals, transplant coordinators, and medical professionals, OrgFlow ensures every step of the organ donation process is secure, traceable, and optimized for life-saving efficiency.
+OrgFlow is an enterprise-grade **organ donation tracking platform** that leverages **Hedera Hashgraph distributed ledger technology (DLT)** to create an immutable, transparent, and fraud-resistant organ donation ecosystem.
+Built for hospitals, transplant coordinators, and medical professionals, OrgFlow ensures every step of the organ donation process is secure, verifiable, and optimized for life-saving efficiency.

 ### ⭐ **Key Innovation**
 While traditional organ donation systems rely on paper trails and phone calls, OrgFlow provides **real-time, blockchain-secured organ management** that hospitals can trust for life-critical operations.